-Students' fees are determined by a variety of factors, as described in the accompanying table.
+Student fees are determined by a variety of factors, as described in the accompanying table.
 Not all of these fees apply to workforce training and continuing education programs.
 Contact Student Accounting for more information.
-Fees in force for Fall 2015 are listed below.
+Fees in force for Fall 2016 are listed below.

-TYPE OF FFE AMOUNT OF FFF NOTES Application Fee Up to \$100 per application Late Registration Fee \$100 After close of registration Late Graduation Fee \$100 After graduation application deadline Non-Resident E-Learning Fee \$300 per semester credit hour For out-of-state residents enrolled in online learning credit courses.
+AMOUNT OF FEE NOTES

+Up to \$100 per application

+\$100 After close of registration

+\$100 After graduation application deadline

+\$300 per semester credit hour For out-of-state residents enrolled in online learning credit courses.
 Courses are exempt from all other state and designated tuition.

-Festing Center Exam Fee Cost of exam Applies to tests taken at TSTC Testing Centers and to TSTC Challenge Exams; Includes fee for test administration Program-specific Fees and Costs Varies For some credit programs Continuing Education/Workforce Training Fees and Costs Varies For some courses Out-of-State Resident and Worker Continuing Education Tuition At least twice the continuing education tuition rate for the associated course-section For non-residents who are brought from outside the state by their employers to attend the course Credit Award Evaluation Fee \$25 per evaluation Applies to evaluation of CEUs and/or experiential learning for the purpose of awarding TSTC semester credit External Certification of Specialty Cost of exam Student Medical Health and/or Accident Insurance Cost of insurance Optional, unless required by program Library Fines 10 cents per book or magazine per day \$1 per video or DVD per day Lost Item - cost of replacement plus a 10% processing fee Locker Rental Fee \$25 per semester Voluntary fee to reserve a locker for a semester Required vaccines Cost of vaccine Optional by campus Background security check Cost of security check Required for certain programs Student ID replacement fee \$10 per card Digital Materials Fee Cost of materials including administrative fee Varies by course nstallment plan fee \$25 per semester Installment plan late fee \$25 after 7 business days grace period Returned check charge \$50 per check Audit Fee Applicable tuition plus \$25 per semester credi it hour CTE Award Path Fee \$50 per student per year Handicap Parking Violation Moving Violation Other Offenses \$100- Handicap Parking Violation \$40- Moving Violation Other Offenses: \$25 - First offense \$50 - Second offense \$100 - Third offense Other offenses include, but are not limited to, housing violations, code of conduct violation, smoking in a non-designated area and other parking violations Allied Health Insurance Cost of Insurance Required for certain Allied Health programs.
+Cost of exam Applies to tests taken at TSTC Testing Centers and to TSTC Challenge Exams; Includes fee for test administration

+Varies For some credit programs

+Varies For some courses

+At least twice the continuing education tuition rate for the associated course-section For non-residents who are brought from outside the state by their employers to attend the course

+\$25 per evaluation Applies to evaluation of CEUs and/or learning for the purpose of awarding TSTC semester credit

+Cost of exam

+Cost of insurance Optional, unless required by program

+10 cents per book or magazine per day \$1 per video or DVD per day Lost Item - cost of replacement plus a 10% processing fee

+\$25 per semester Voluntary fee to reserve a locker for a semester

+Cost of vaccine Optional by campus

+Cost of security check Required for certain programs

+\$10 per card

+Cost of materials including administrative fee Varies by course

+\$25 per semester per installment plan

+\$25 after 7 business days grace period

+\$50 per check

+Applicable tuition plus \$25 per semester cred it hour

+\$50 per student per academic year Up to six courses per academic year only

+Regular tuition/fee charges apply

+\$100- Handicap Parking Violation \$40- Moving Violation Other Offenses: \$25 - First offense \$50 - Second offense \$100 - Third offense Other offenses include, but are not limited to, housing violations, code of conduct violation, smoking in a non-designated area and other parking violations

+Cost of Insurance Required for certain Allied Health programs.
 Includes malpractice and/or needlestick insurance.

-Dental Hygiene Clinical Fee \$100 per clinical course External Certification of Specialty Cost of Market Price
+\$100 per clinical course

+Cost of Market Price

+Up to \$100 per application \$100 \$100 \$300 per semester credit hour Cost of exam Varies At least twice the continuing education tuition rate for the associated course-section \$25 per evaluation Cost of exam Cost of insurance 10 cents per book or magazine per day \$1 per video or DVD per day Lost Item - cost of replacement plus a 10% processing fee \$25 per semester Cost of vaccine Cost of security check \$10 per card Cost of materials including administrative fee \$25 per semester per installment plan \$25 after 7 business days grace period \$50 per check Applicable tuition plus \$25 per semester cred \$50 per student per academic year Regular tuition/fee charges apply \$100-Handicap Parking Violation Other Offenses: \$25 - First offense \$50 - Second offense \$100 - Third offense Cost of Insurance